 Hospitals, clinics and private medical practices can often monetize their outstanding invoices with Medicare, Medicaid and major insurance companies by applying for accounts receivable financing arrangements with an asset-based lending company.
 These alternative lending programs are designed to serve businesses that may be overextended in the traditional credit marketplace or that require rapid solutions to their cash flow difficulties.
 By using the value of outstanding accounts with Medicaid, Medicare and other insurers as collateral for loans, hospitals can enjoy added financial flexibility and access to necessary funding for patient care initiatives, upgrades to equipment and other ongoing expenses.

 Asset-based lines of credit can allow medical facilities to manage their financial situations more proactively.
 By leveraging their outstanding invoices with federal and private insurers to obtain operating funding, healthcare providers can amass a cash reserve that can be drawn upon as needed to manage hospital and clinic expenses.
 These sums can be repaid as agreed over time, replenishing the amount of available credit for medical facilities and private practices.
-Funds from asset-based loans can be used to meet payrolls, to purchase new equipment, to pay suppliers and vendors or for any other business-related expense.
+Funds from asset-based loans can be used to finance medical staffing payroll, 941 obligations, to purchase new equipment, to pay suppliers and vendors or for any other business-related expense.
 Invoice loan solutions allow optimal flexibility for medical facilities and provide the funding necessary to bridge the gap between the date that services are rendered to patients and the receipt of insurance payments from Medicaid, Medicare and other medical insurance companies.

 The asset-based lending solutions from 1st Commercial Credit are ideal for hospitals, clinics and medical centers.
 In most cases, the company's professional lending staff can provide a decision on loan applications within one business day after all documentation has been received and can put cash in the hands of hospital and medical facility administrators within five working days.
 The rapid turnaround times available from 1st Commercial Credit can provide real help for healthcare providers in need of a fast solution to cash flow difficulties in today's medical marketplace.